brody/brody.com-v21/src/notes/2016-11-15-reinventing-organizations.md

 date: 2016-11-15
 published: true
 tags:
-  - Book Notes
+  - Book
   - Culture
 slug: reinventing-organizations
-cover-image: ./assets/reinventing-organizations/cover.jpg
+cover-image: /notes/assets/reinventing-organizations/cover.jpg
-og-image: ./assets/reinventing-organizations/cover.jpg
+og-image: /notes/assets/reinventing-organizations/cover.jpg
 description: The book that has inspired organizations to take a radical leap and adopt a whole different set of management principles and practices.

 source-title: